-Child Protection concerns made against an elected Member, employee, volunteer or contracted service provider must link directly to the related policies, specifically the
+Child Protection concerns made against a councillor, employee, volunteer or contracted service provider must link directly to the related policies, specifically the Council's

-Council's Disciplinary Policy, the Whistleblowing Policy, the Complaints Procedure and the Data Protection Policy.
+Disciplinary Policy, the Whistleblowing Policy, the Complaints Procedure and the Data Protection Policy.

 2.3 Responding to allegations or concerns about any other person e.g. parent, carer, other service user